Whynter ARC-122DS Elite Review

 Our Analysis and Test Results

-At 40%, cooling power is responsible for the largest portion of the overall score for each portable air conditioner.
+At 40%, cooling power is responsible for the largest portion of the overall score for each of these home appliances.
 Our set of cooling assessments has the biggest impact on the overall score of the ARC-122DS Elite.

-We tested out the cooling capabilities of each portable AC by heating up a 161 square foot room with space heaters in the middle of the afternoon on a hot summer's day, then turned them off and gave the room a chance for the temperature to stabilize.
-We then turned on each portable A/C and ran it for an hour, scoring their performance based on the temperature drop achieved, measured with a laboratory-grade digital thermometer, held out of the direct path of the A/C. The ARC-122DS Elite did fairly well, meriting an average score for its efforts.
+We tested out the cooling capabilities of these top-ranked portable air conditioners by heating up a 161 square foot room with space heaters in the middle of the afternoon on a hot summer's day, then turned them off and gave the room a chance for the temperature to stabilize.
+We then turned on each portable AC and ran it for an hour, scoring their performance based on the temperature drop achieved, measured with a laboratory-grade digital thermometer held out of the direct path of the AC.
+The ARC-122DS Elite did fairly well, meriting an average score for its efforts.

 This 12,000 BTU portable air conditioner is rated for rooms up to 400 square feet; it dropped the temperature of the room by 10°F after 60 minutes, with a drop of 6.75°F after 20 minutes.
 This was with an outside temperature in the mid to high 80s.